bnbullock/Mapping_Earthquakes/README.md

 ### Overlays

-- Tectonic Plates
+- Tectonic Plates - shown below, overlayed on the map with a weighted line of 1.

 ![Website](/Earthquake_Challenge/static/images/tectonicmap.png)

-- Dark map format with all Earthquakes in the past 7 days along with all major earthquakes and tectonic plates.
+- Dark map option with all Earthquakes and major earthquakes measuring more than 4.5 in magnitude in the past 7 days are displayed along with tectonic plates.

 ![Website](/Earthquake_Challenge/static/images/darkmap.png)

-- Satellite map with all major earthquakes above magnitude 4.5
+- Satellite map option shown with all major earthquakes above magnitude 4.5 in the past 7 days.
--

 ![Website](/Earthquake_Challenge/static/images/majorEQ.png)
 ------------------------------------------------------------------------------------------------------------

 ## Summary Analysis

 - The display results have met the deliverables as outlined above.
-Additional changes can be tweaked if our clients need specific color combinations or other features on any of the maps.
+Tectonic plates were added as a selectable overlay, major earthquakes with 4.5 magnitude or higher has a separate selectable overlay and the added map with "dark" mode added as a third map option.
+All layers can be added or removed using the selectable panel located at the top right of the webpage.
+Additional changes can be tweaked if our clients need specific color combinations or additional features on any of the maps.